webepics/basic_ioc_interface/readme.md

 ## Run React

-To run react, simply navigate to the _react_client/_ folder and type `npm start`.
+To run react, simply navigate to the _react_client/_ folder and type `npm start` (`npm install` before that when starting from scratch).
 This will start a hot-reloading development server and open `localhost:3000`.

 ## ioc_to_websocket independently (optional)